-This fabric choice means it protects against bacterial growth so its more hygienic, is breathable which helps your body’s natural temperature regulating mechanisms, are tension-free with no electrostatic charging.
+This fabric choice means it protects against bacterial growth so it’s more hygienic, is breathable which helps your body’s natural temperature-regulating mechanisms, and is tension-free with no electrostatic charging.

 One main feature that the Koala does miss out on is waterproofing, so if you’re one to eat in bed or often spill water or soft drink, you might not be in luck.

 Sleeping Duck Cover and Added Features:

 One major added feature of the Sleeping Duck is the mattress’s bamboo cover, making it inherently anti-microbial.